wenjyue84/sihat-tcm/sihat-tcm/USER_MANUAL.md

 ### 2.2 Guest Mode

 You can use Sihat TCM without creating an account!
 Simply click "Start Consultation" on the homepage.
-However, creating an account allows you to:
+However, creating an account gives you access to:
 - Save your diagnosis history
 - Access past reports
 - Pre-fill your information for faster consultations
+- **AI Meal Planner** with personalized 7-day meal plans
+- **Snore Analysis** for sleep quality tracking
+- **Vitality Rhythm** for seasonal health guidance
+- **Qi Dose & Qi Garden** for gamified TCM exercises
+- **Circle of Health** community support groups
+- **Family Care** for managing family health profiles
+- **One-Click Remedy** for purchasing herbal products

 ### 2.3 Logging In

 1. Click "Login" in the top-right corner
 2. Enter your email and password
 3. Click "Sign In"
-4. You'll be redirected to your dashboard (if you're a patient) or the homepage
+4. You'll be redirected to your Patient Dashboard

 ### 2.4 First-Time Setup

 After creating your account:
-1. You'll be taken to the **Patient Dashboard** (if you're a patient)
+1. You'll be taken to the **Patient Dashboard**
-2. Complete your profile information
+2. Complete your profile information in the "Profile" section
-3. Click "Save Profile" to store your details
+3. Click "Save Changes" to store your details
 4. Your information will be pre-filled in future consultations

 ---